Beas River: History

-2014 Beas River Tragedy resulted in 24 engineering students and one tour operator drowned when the flood gates of the Larji dam were opened.
+2014 Beas River Tragedy occurred when 24 engineering students and one tour operator drowned when the flood gates of the Larji dam were opened.

 During 2023 monsoon, flooding in Beas caused substantial damages in the state of Himachal Pradesh.
 Damage to the state is estimated to be $1B, the loss of life is over 400, and little government relief is available to assist with social costs and recovery.